Blog

 Case A: Local chain with mixed reviews

-A regional bakery group wanted its Google rating to rise from 3.2 to 4.0.
-Reputation House set up daily review alerts, wrote friendly responses within 24 hours, created twenty new FAQs, and placed three feel-good stories with neighborhood news blogs.
-Because everything happened in one language and without legal risk, the price stayed lean.
+A regional bakery group wanted its Google rating up from 3.2 to 4.0.
+We set daily review alerts, replied within 24 hours, wrote twenty new FAQs, and placed three feel-good stories with neighborhood blogs.
+One language, no legal risk — so the price stayed lean.
 Average rating hit 4.1 in six months.

 Case B: Global tech firm after data leak

-A software company faced negative headlines in the US, EU, and APAC after a minor data incident.
-The team rolled out crisis PR statements, published expert blog posts, secured guest articles in regional tech outlets, and reviewed false social claims with a legal partner.
-Three language tracks, a four-month deadline, and nightly monitoring lifted search sentiment to neutral or positive by month four, but the multi-region scope pushed costs much higher than Case A.
+A software company faced negative headlines across the US, EU, and APAC after a minor incident.
+We rolled out crisis PR, published expert posts, secured guest articles in regional tech outlets, and reviewed false social claims with a legal partner.
+Three language tracks, a four-month deadline, and nightly monitoring lifted search sentiment to neutral-positive by month four — but the multi-region scope pushed cost well above Case A.

 Self-estimate checklist: 8 questions for a quick quote

-- What is the single most important goal or KPI—higher review score, cleaner search page, or fewer press hits?
+1. What's the single most important goal: higher review score, cleaner search page, or fewer press hits?

-- How many languages and regions does the project need to cover?
+3. How many languages and regions does the project cover?

-- Roughly how many mentions appear each day, and what share of them are negative?
+4. Roughly how many mentions appear each day, and what share are negative?

-- What deadline is absolutely fixed—product launch, investor call, or policy change?
+5. What deadline is fixed — product launch, investor call, policy change?

-- Which in-house resources can you allocate, such as writers, designers, or spokespeople?
+6. Which in-house resources can you allocate (writers, designers, spokespeople)?

-- Are there any legal or compliance constraints that limit public statements?
+7. Are there legal or compliance constraints that limit public statements?

-- How often do you want reports, which can include in-app dashboards, weekly PDFs, or detailed monthly calls?
+8. How often do you want reporting — dashboards, weekly PDFs, or monthly calls?

 FAQ about ORM pricing